techlore/go-incognito/Scripts/Section 4/7_ Audits.md

 out.
 Premium users can refer to the checklist.

-1) Check haveibeenpwned and search for your personal information through startpage or searx.me for hacks and leaks of your personal information.
+1) Check haveibeenpwned and search for your personal information through a search engine for hacks and leaks of your personal information.
 If anything has been compromised, you need to make sure you secure your account by changing your password and ideally the email associated with the password.
 Go back to lesson 2.4 and 3.4 for more instructions on what to do in